wenzhixin/bootstrap-table/docs/_i18n/en/documentation/table-options.md

 ---

-The table options is defined in `jQuery.fn.bootstrapTable.defaults`.
+The table options are defined in `jQuery.fn.bootstrapTable.defaults`.

 <table class="table"
        data-toggle="table"